 Now that you have gained some useful pointers on how to find a keynote speaker, I encourage you not to stop here.
 Why not become one?
 Keep “sharpening your saw” by getting practical experience on public speaking.
 Grab the opportunity to speak in public as often as possible.
 The more stage time you accrue, the higher your self-esteem and confidence will become.
 Do purchase my book called The Fearless Speaker at http://www.betterpublicspeaking.com/fearless-public-speaking-2/ This 11,500+ word book will give you more pointers towards becoming a seasoned orator.
 I look forward to that wonderful day in your life when you will become ‘complete’ and you will discover your true purpose in this world.
 May you discover it through your public speaking endeavors.

-The area under discourse “professional speech on time and tide waits fo” appears to be a ideal area of interest among our fans.
+The area under discourse “accepting an award” appears to be a ideal area of interest among our fans.
 Last week we acknowledged quite a few wishes via email to elaborate more on this topic.
 Rest assured that this region of focus has been adequately covered either directly or indirectly at the link on top.
 If you did not find specifically what you were looking for at the link above, it’s most probable that we did not fully comprehend precisely what you meant by this matter.
 The other likelihood is we may not be well-informed to speak on this subject matter in the first place.

 All the best to you in all facets of your life 🙂